overholser/overholser.net/content/_index.md

 ### Annual OFA Reunion

-**The Overholser Family Association Reunion will not be held on the first weekend of August 2020 as originally planned.** [View more information](/reunions/) about the annual reunion.
+The 2024 Overholser Family Association Reunion will be held on Friday, August 2nd, and Saturday, August 3rd.

+On Friday evening, there will be a gathering at Yoder’s Restaurant in New Holland, PA for dinner and a get acquainted time of fellowship.
+On Saturday morning, we will meet east of Terre Hill, PA.

+ [View more
+information](/reunions/) about the annual reunion.

 ### Facebook